 Drive south from Surin and you cross a small headland into Kamala.
-The coast quiets immediately — no Bangla Road, no Boat Avenue, just a long calm bay with a former fishing-village core in the north and the MontAzure resort cluster on the southern headland toward Patong.
-For foreign buyers, Kamala fits a specific profile: branded-residence buyers who want the MontAzure ecosystem, capital-appreciation seekers, and west-coast-loving families willing to commute their children to school.
+The coast quiets immediately — no Bangla Road, no Boat Avenue, just a long calm bay with a former fishing-village core in the north and MontAzure, a large resort area, on the southern headland toward Patong.
+For foreign buyers, Kamala fits a specific profile: a quieter west-coast beach, strong recent villa appreciation, and a school commute that families have to plan around.

 This article is the Kamala-specific guide for foreign buyers, building on the broader Buying property in Phuket — complete guide for foreign buyers and Phuket districts overview — every area compared for foreign property buyers.